John Nance Garner: Texas politics

 Garner was elected to the Texas House of Representatives in 1898 and reelected in 1900.
 During his service, the legislature selected a state flower for Texas.
 Garner fervently supported the prickly pear cactus, and thus earned the nickname "Cactus Jack".
 The bluebonnet was ultimately chosen.

 Garner also drafted a resolution that would have divided Texas into five states.
 It passed the Texas House but was vetoed by the governor.

 In 1901, Garner voted for the poll tax, a measure passed by the Democratic-dominated legislature to make voter registration more difficult and reduce the number of minority and poor voters on the voting rolls.
-This disenfranchised most minority voters until the 1960s, and ended challenges to Democratic power; Texas became in effect a one-party state.
+This disfranchised most minority voters until the 1960s, and ended challenges to Democratic power; Texas became in effect a one-party state.